 All those little things that make a woman different?
 They are on HYPERDRIVE during pregnancy.
 As a man, you must learn to manage those emotions, or risk getting bucked off like she’s a wild bronco.
 Steamrolled by the runaway train of womanhood.

-Okay, I’m not Robert Redford, but I have learned a few things.
+Okay, I’m not Robert Redford, and I don’t have Robert Redford’s wives, but I have learned a few things.
 And to be clear, this is not about manipulation.
-This is about collaboration, compromise, fulfilling needs, and understanding what makes each other tick.
+This is collaboration, compromise, fulfilling needs, and understanding what makes each other tick.
 Like snake charming…

 Top 10 list